vijay-khanna/containers-basics-and-beyond/Step-by-Step-Guide/Lab-030-Kubernetes-Basics/README.md

 #// Access the log file via the sidecar (After this command, type 'exit' to return to the Cloud9 Instance OS prompt)
 curl 'http://localhost:80/app.txt'

+exit          #//to return to the Cloud9 Instance OS prompt

 # // Inspect the pod .
 Check the Mounts: , Containers: showing two containers:(app-alpine-container: & sidecar-nginx--container:)
 kubectl describe pod pod-with-sidecar